wallarm/product-documentation/docs/latest/admin-en/configure-logging.md

 *   `sync-ip-lists-source.log` (named as `sync-mmdb.log` in the previous node versions): the log of syncing the filtering node with IP addresses registered in countries, regions and data centers from [IP lists](../user-guides/ip-lists/overview.md).
 *   `appstructure.log` (only in the Docker containers): the log of the [API Discovery](../about-wallarm/api-discovery.md) module activity.
 *   `registernode_loop.log` (only in the Docker containers): the log of activity of the wrapper script running the `register-node` script while it is succeeded.

-    In Wallarm node image 4.0 and lower, the file is named `addnode_loop.log`.
 *   `weak-jwt-detect.log`: the log of the [JWT vulnerability](../attacks-vulns-list.md#weak-jwt) detection.

 ##  Configuring Extended Logging for the NGINX‑Based Filter Node